JAGrenier/Capstone_FE/README.md

 ## Challenges
+With the target audience of this application, accessibility was an important goal.
+I faced some challenges with implementing an embedded map and meeting accessibility standards.
+To help me with this, I used the WAVE accessibility evaluation tool throughout the process.
+This tool helped me make smart choices about contrast, forms, and buttons.

+Previous to this project I had not used Node.js or PostgreSQL.
+I was able to reference documentation through out the project to succesfully implement my back end.

 ## Future Implementation
 * An admin login to allow for deleting and updating reviews as needed and track traffic